Please Join us in Fulfilling Our Mission

 Why Futures for Children?

-• 98% of Futures' students graduate high school.
+• 98% of FFC's mentored students who stay with the program graduate high school.

-• More than 54% of Futures' students pursue college or other post-secondary education.
+• More than 54% of FFC's students pursue college or other post-secondary education.

-• Futures' graduates continue with post-secondary studies at twice the national rate of Native American students.
+• FFC's graduates continue with post-secondary studies at twice the national rate of Native American students.

 • The dropout rate for American Indians is a bleak 52%.1